|Caixa Catalunya head office|

 Caixa Catalunya started its activities in Barcelona under the name of Caja de Ahorros Provincial de la Diputación de Barcelona in October 1926.
-The company served over 3.3 million customers via an extensive network of over 1,150 domestic branches, one branch in France and 1,607 ATMs.
+It served over 3.3 million customers via an extensive network of over 1,150 domestic branches, one branch in France and 1,607 ATMs.
 As of December 31, 2009, Caixa Catalunya had more than 64 billion euros in consolidated assets and employed over 7,000 people.
-Caixa Catalunya was the fifth largest savings bank in Spain and the second largest financial institution in Catalonia, after La Caixa.
-On 1 July 2010, CAIXA CATALUNYA merged with CAIXA TARRAGONA and CAIXA MANRESA to form a new entity under the name CatalunyaCaixa.
+It was the fifth largest savings bank in Spain and the second largest financial institution in Catalonia, after La Caixa.
+On July 1, 2010, CAIXA CATALUNYA merged with CAIXA TARRAGONA and CAIXA MANRESA to form a new entity under the name CatalunyaCaixa.

 Head office address: